Faculty & Staff Directory

 Warburg

-Professor of Practice of Public Policy
+Professor of Practice in Public Policy

-Gerry Warburg is a professor of practice of public policy at the Frank Batten School of Leadership and Public Policy.
+Gerry Warburg is a professor of practice in public policy at the Frank Batten School of Leadership and Public Policy.
 Prior to Batten, he worked with Congress for several decades, serving as a legislative assistant to members of leadership in the U.S. Senate and House of Representatives.

 Read full bio